 Confusion is also created amongst customers who find either the incorrect listing or both of a business’s listing.
 Finding the incorrect listing would make it nearly impossible to get in contact with or visit the location while finding both makes it difficult to determine which information should be trusted if any at all.

 Terrible for Local SEO – Listing data and accuracy are responsible for 45% of how Google decides to rank businesses in the local search results.
 Since accurate and consistent data is so important to Google and search engines, businesses with duplicate listings will more than likely have both listings punished and pushed down in the local search rankings.

 The duplicate listing may also cannibalize the ranking strength of the correct listing, meaning that rather than the ranking strength being concentrated into one single listing it is now being distributed between the two.
 At this point, not only is the search engine dividing the ranking strength between two listings, but actively punishing both listings for causing confusion.

 Duplicate listings cause a business’s reviews to become fragmented between multiple listings.
-Half of the customers are leaving reviews on one listing while the other half post reviews to the actual listing.
-Not only is this bad for customers looking to reviews to help make their decision, but it also hurts a business’s ability to rank in the local search results.
+Half of the customers are leaving reviews on one listing while the other half post reviews on the actual listing.
+Not only is this bad for customers looking for reviews to help make their decision, but it also hurts a business’s ability to rank in the local search results.